GoldFrite/PentagoneII_Launcher/README.md

 | Linux (including Chrome OS • incluant Chrome OS)    | Not officially • Pas officiellement | -                                                       |
 | Others • Autres                                     | Not officially • Pas officiellement | -                                                       |

+The code for this launcher may not be up to date.
+You can request the latest version at https://undercrafts.eu.

+Le code de ce Launcher n'est peut être pas à jour.
+Vous pouvez demander la dernière version sur https://endercrafts.eu.

 ---

 ## **[EN]** Minecraft Launcher for the modded server "Pentagone II" (French server)